 As the bedding disappears, replace it.
 Try to keep some moist leaves in the bin along with shredded paper.
-Don't hesitate to add bits of paper towels, tissues, junk mail, torn up paper cups and plates, and whatever other organic materials that would otherwise be wasted.
+Don't hesitate to add bits of paper towels, tissues, junk mail, torn up paper cups and plates (only those unlined and uncoated with plastic), and whatever other organic materials that would otherwise be wasted.
 The worms will readily eat paper and cardboard along with the bedding.
-Continue to add a handful of soil or a sprinkle of egg shells every month or two for grit.
+Continue to add a handful of soil or crushed egg shells every month or two for grit.

 WARNING: Keep the bedding moist but never soggy.
 Remember that most food is 80% water.
 If excess moisture develops, pour it out onto your plants and add dry bedding.
 Weight from excess food scraps blocks out air.
 Stir to aerate and cut back on adding scraps if the worms eat slowly during cool or hot weather.
 Don't ignore the corners of the bin.
 Worms will place things that they can't eat such as seeds that are too hard.
 Stir in castings that accumulate there to keep all materials well-aerated and remove rejected objects.

 Pests are sometimes a nuisance.
-If ants enter the box a barrier will keep them out.
+If ants enter the box, a barrier will keep them out.
 Be creative.
 Elevate the bin on supports set in water or contrive a sticky trap.
 Ants are attracted to dry conditions, so be sure the bedding is moist enough.
 Cut back on feeding until the ants leave, but provide ample shredded paper for the worms.
 Don't be surprised to find harmless sow bugs or other creatures living in the worm bin.
-Tiny white nematode worms usually appear, often under acid conditions.
+Tiny white nematode worms usually appear, often under acidic conditions.
 These worms are normal, but excess acidity, common with fruit debris, also attracts fruit flies.
-Dust the surface with hydrated lime to neutralize the acid and discourage the fruit flies.
 They will certainly appear if you fail to bury food scraps adequately or if top bedding is too thin.
-Keep bedding on the top of the bin to discourage fruit fly breading.
+Keep dry bedding to the top of your bin's lid to keep fruit flies at bay.
+They will certainly appear if you fail to bury food scraps adequately or if top bedding is too thin.
+Keep dry bedding to the top of your bin's lid to keep fruit flies at bay.
 Soldier flies, pollinators as opposed to pests, are scavengers that breed in decaying organic matter.
 The gray, flattened, armadillo-like larvae may invade outdoor worm boxes and compost piles, but seldom bother bins in an inside, protected area.
 Screen the top of your bin to exclude flies since the larvae can feed on worm eggs.
-But they, like worms, are a helpful decomposer.

-6. Using Worm Castings

-ADVICE:
+However, they are also helpful decomposers.

+USING WORM CASTINGS